LucasPesqueira/github-api/README.md

 # Github-G
 #### What it does?
 The project was intended to use the github api to get the most starred repositories on the platform, save them to a database and provide a endpoint to get the top 5.
-The endpoint has the option to pass a param language to get repositories only from that language.
+The endpoint has the option to pass the params:
+- language to get repositories only from that language
+- name to get repositories with the name provided
+- order to order the results based on the stars quantity
+- limit to set the max records result

 #### API endpoints